 This psychological bias is at play when we own an asset whose value declines.
 Reluctant to realize an emotionally painful loss, we convince ourselves that the asset’s “fair” value is higher, and we often decide to wait for the price to appreciate to a more “appropriate” value before we sell (fair and appropriate here are subjective values on which we’ve fixated).
 Deferring the sale allows us to avoid the anxiety of formally recognizing the loss.
 We convince ourselves that if we just give it a bit more time, the price will recover.
 But as we wait, the price declines further and further.

 Lenders also suffer from loss aversion.
 Consider a bank that lends money to a business, and then the business takes a turn for the worse.
 Rather than writing off the loan and walking away, the bank feels an obligation to recoup the initial loan and agrees to lend more to the bad borrower.
-The borrower then promptly proceeds to mismanage the second loan.
-Now the bank has lost even more money.
+The borrower then promptly proceeds to mismanage the second loan, leading to even deeper losses for the bank.
 The bank’s loss aversion decision is often referred to as “throwing good money after bad.”

 The rational approach is to ignore past losses, sometimes referred to as “sunk costs,” in making current decisions, but psychologically that doesn’t come naturally to us.